 National Park Week is happening April 22 to April 30.
 To celebrate, entrance fees were waived on April 22, 2023, kicking off the celebration and encouraging everyone to enjoy their national parks in person.
 If you’re within driving distance of Petrified Forest National Park, make a visit this week.
 Otherwise, be sure to visit your nearest national park this week.

-Petrified Forest National Park is a window to the past.
+Petrified Forest National Park: A window to the past

 We recently toured Petrified Forest National Park, one of the world’s largest and most vibrantly colored assemblies of petrified wood, historic structures, and archeological sites.

 The experience exceeded our expectations.